Kiyoti/Kiyoti-Website/README.md

-# Kiyoti-Website
+# Kiyoti.com
-A personal website for the music artist Kiyoti
+A personal website for the Kiyoti that hosts artist infomation, and contact details.
+To be implemented into bandcamp page.